Spectral stability and perturbation results for kernel differentiation matrices on the sphere: Applications

 For a quasi-uniform point set $X$, this gives similar results to a ball search.
 Additionally, this nearest neighbor approach with a fixed stencil size is more common in RBF-FD methods~\cite{fornberg_flyer_2015}.

-We again use the four families of point sets described in section \ref{S:Prelim} (and displayed in Figure \ref{fig:node}): Fibbonacci, minimum energy, maximum determinant, and Hammersley.
+We again use the four families of point sets described in section \ref{S:Prelim} (and displayed in Figure \ref{fig:node}): Fibonacci, minimum energy, maximum determinant, and Hammersley.
 As discussed in that section, the first three of these are quasi-uniform so the theory from the previous section applies.
 We also include results on the Hammersley points to see if this theory can potentially be generalized to more general point sets.
 For the numerical experiments we set $N=4096$ for all but the Fibonacci nodes, where $N=4097$ since they are only defined for odd numbers.
-We compute the maximum of the minimum (relative) distances between $\mu\in\sigma(\overline{\MM}_X)\setminus\Lambda_{m-1}$ and $\mu^{\star}\in\sigma(\MM_X)\setminus \Lambda_{m-1}$, i.e.,